Originally Published: December 3, 2010 - Last Updated / Reviewed On: July 14, 2015

 Neti pots work with the design of the human nasal and sinus cavities.
 These cavities are lined with lots of little hair-like structures called cilia that move around and help clear mucus buildup.
 Saline solutions like those used in Neti pots help the cilia move faster and thus, clear the mucus at a more rapid pace.
 Since saline solutions may cause irritation, nasal irrigation is usually only recommended for use three times a week.
 Some people even mix half a teaspoon of baking soda in the saline solution to make it gentler on the sensitive tissues of the nasal and sinus cavities.
 If nosebleeds or irritation occur, reducing the salt content of the solution or using cooler water may help.
 Also, to avoid infections, thoroughly wash and dry nasal irrigation devices after each use.

 With Neti pots, there is the possibility of "too much of a good thing."
 Although intermittent use may offer some benefits, daily nasal irrigation may actually leave you more susceptible to illness.
 Along with removing the not so great stuff, constant cleansing takes with it the natural defense mechanisms that live in nasal mucus.
 If you are considering using a Neti pot or trying out other methods of nasal irrigation, speaking with a health care provider may not only offer an opportunity to learn how to properly use this therapy, but also pinpoint the cause of your congestion and other potential remedies.
-Columbia students interested in pursuing this may want to contact Primary Care Medical Services by calling x4-2284 or logging on to Open Communicator.

 Whatever your preferred method of nasal decongestion, hopefully this response will help you breathe easier, sans mess, of course!